🔼The name Holon: Summary

 - Verb חלם (halam II) means to dream, and its derived noun חלום (halom) means a dream.

 These curious parallels suggests that the Hebrews saw dreaming as something cyclic; see our full dictionary article on these words for a closer look at dreams in the Bible.
 Also note the similarities in form with the חלל (halal) cluster.

 The waw-nun couple upon which our name ends is a common way to localize or personify a root idea.
 The name Holon would thus mean Sandy Place and Mighty Place.

 For a meaning of the name Holon, NOBSE Study Bible Name List appears to go with the noun חיל (hayil), meaning might and reads Strong Place.
 Jones' Dictionary of Old Testament Proper Names sees more in the noun חול (hol), meaning sand and proposes Sandy.
-BDB Theological Dictionary does not translate our name but does list it under the root-verb חול I (hul I), which would favor the interpretation of Alfred Jones.
+BDB Theological Dictionary does not translate our name but does list it under the verb חול I (hul I), which would favor the interpretation of Alfred Jones.